In this tutorial I’ll show you how to install Raspberry Pi OS Desktop on a virtual machine, and more specifically on VirtualBox.

-What to do next on your Raspbian Desktop?
+What to do next on your Raspberry Pi OS Desktop?

-Well, configuring Raspbian Desktop on a virtual machine requires quite a few steps.
+Well, configuring Raspberry Pi OS Desktop on a virtual machine requires quite a few steps.
 But now that you’re here, everything should work fine and you can now use your OS without any problem.